Registered as student of Bachelor degree at Leiden or another Dutch University.

 Enrolment through uSis is mandatory.

-Attendance to the classes is compulsory.
-The student is allowed to miss a maximum of two sessions.
+Class attendance is compulsory.
+The student is allowed to miss a maximum of three sessions.
 In the case of more absences, the lecturer may decide to impose supplementary assignments on the student.